Cheese fries: Internationally

 In Ireland, a variation called "taco fries" consists of fresh-cut fries covered in ground beef, tomato, peppers, onions, and various seasonings.
-This is covered in taco sauce and shredded cheddar.
+This is covered in salsa and shredded cheddar.
 Another staple of Irish fast food restaurants, both stand-alone chippers or chains such as Supermac's, is "Garlic Cheese Chips", which consists of chips covered in garlic sauce and cheese, usually cheddar.

 In Bulgaria, a common side dish offered in most restaurants consists of French fries, topped with grated or crumbled sirene.

-In the Netherlands, a dish named 'kapsalon' is served as fast food.
+In the Netherlands, a dish named kapsalon is served as fast food.
 This consists of fries covered with cheese, salad, and shawarma or doner kebab.
 It is often consumed with large amounts of garlic sauce or chili sauce.

 In the United Kingdom, cheesy chips are often served in pubs.
-Preparation includes the pouring of cheddar sauce over chips or sprinkling cheddar over chips and then putting the dish under a grill.
+Preparation includes the pouring of cheddar sauce over chips or sprinkling grated cheddar over chips and then putting the dish under a grill.
 A popular version in pubs is loaded fries which are made with french fries served with nacho sauce, crispy onions, sour cream and bacon bits.
 A variation adds beef gravy or curry sauce.
 In some cases mozzarella cheese is used rather than cheddar, particularly in takeaway restaurants which sell pizza.